weaviate/spark-connector/README.md

 )
 ```

-For authenticated use such as with [WCS](https://weaviate.io/developers/wcs) the `apiKey` option can be used.
+For authenticated clusters such as with [WCS](https://weaviate.io/developers/wcs) the `apiKey` option can be used.
 Further options including OIDC and custom headers are listed in the [tutorial](https://weaviate.io/developers/weaviate/tutorials/spark-connector#spark-connector-options).

 ```python
 (